 Age and socioeconomic gradients in frailty among older adults in India

-Ravindra Chowdhary, Tata Institute Of Social Sciences, India
+Ravindra Chowdhary, Research Associate & Doctoral Fellow at Tata Institute of Social Science Mumbai, India

 Although individuals with frailty and lower socioeconomic status (SES) are vulnerable to morbidity and early mortality, few studies have investigated this association.
 We intend to fill this gap with a study using older adults aged ≥ 50 years from the SAGE WAVE I in India.